GoInterject/GoInterject.github.io/wGetStarted/L-Drill-FinancialReport_128409219.md

 ###  Unfreezing the Report

-**Step 1** : For this example you will be using a modified [ PL trend report ](https://interject.atlassian.net/wiki/spaces/ID/pages/128091561/Financial+Report) , which can be download here [ Demo_Interject_PLTrend.xlsx ](/wGetStarted/128409219.html) .
+**Step 1** : For this example you will be using a modified PL trend report, which can be download here Demo_Interject_PLTrend.xlsx .
 This report has been prepared specifically for this exercise.

 ![](attachments/128409219/129338926.png)